Small lotteries, sweepstakes and raffles; application for a permit or notification of generally permitted events.

 - over 5,000 euros, notify the government in whose administrative district the venue is located.

-- always report small lotteries.
-They are not permitted with a playing capital of up to
+- Always notify small lotteries.
+They are to be indicated with a play capital up to

-- including 5,000 euros at least one week in advance to the municipality of the venue;
+- 5,000 euros or less, they must be reported at least one week in advance to the municipality of the venue;

-- over 5,000 euros to the government in whose administrative district the venue is located.
+- over 5,000 euros, they must be reported in advance to the government in whose administrative district the venue is located.

-Insofar as you require an individual permit for a small lottery or draw or raffle, there are no deadlines.
+Insofar as you require an individual permit for a small lottery or draw or tombola, there are no deadlines.
 However, you should submit the application in good time so that the responsible authority has sufficient time to review the application; no ticket sales may take place before permission is granted.
-It is therefore advisable to contact the responsible authority as early as possible (see under "Procedure").
+It is therefore advisable to contact the competent authority (see under "Procedure") as early as possible.

 Please select a location in "Localization" so that the address of the responsible authority can be filled in.